Van Halen - Women and Children First

 The short 'Tora!
 Tora!' sounds like it came right out of a Black Sabbath album, with dark diminished chords before flowing right into 'Loss of Control', which has some killer shredding reminding me of Motorhead.
 If you want a fast shredding song with some killer bass as well, then this is perfect.
 'Take a Whisky Home' is another one of my favorites, starting out with catchy acoustic guitar mixed with some bluesy vocals from Lee Roth.
 The acoustic guitar transitions nicely into bluesy Aerosmith-esque riffing.
 Michael Anthony is a pretty underrated bassist, giving some extremely catchy grooves all throughout the album especially in the aforementioned song.

-Overall, I know many think the debut is Van Halen's best, I've always thought that it suffered from filler and a couple soft songs.
+Overall, I know many think the debut is Van Halen's best, I've always thought that it suffered from filler.
 However, apart from 'Could This be Magic?' this album never stops rocking.
 This and the next album are my personal favorites from Van Halen.
 If you want some fun hard rock/metal, you can't go wrong with this album or 'Fair Warning'.
 Hope you found this review helpful.

 Feel free to comment!